These are high-level Gateway object specifications for Conduktor CLI.

 spec:

-aclEnabled: false # No authorization for clients connecting to the vcluster.
+• there are no authorization checks for clients connecting to the vcluster.
 Clients are free to perform any operation on resources within the vcluster

-Connecting to Gateway as one of the service accounts named in the superUsers list, allows you to manage ACLs for other service accounts within the Virtual Cluster using the Kafka Admin API.
-The same way you would on a real Kafka Cluster.
+When a vcluster is configured to have ACLs set via Kafka (aclMode: KAFKA_API) an administrator can connect to the vcluster as any service account named in the superUsers list and fully manage the ACLs of other service accounts within the vcluster using the Kafka Admin API.
+This is the same way you would manage a real Kafka Cluster.

 ---